Skip to main content

 Pisel

-Whether you are a beginner or have been painting for a while - there is a suitable painting course for everyone in Berlin.
+Whether you are a beginner or have been painting for a while, there is a suitable painting course for everyone in Berlin.
 From classic oil and watercolour techniques to experimental mixed-media workshops.
-Many Berlin art schools and studios also offer courses for urban sketching, portrait drawing or nude drawing.
+Many Berlin art schools and studios also offer courses in urban sketching, portrait drawing or nude drawing.
 Drawing sessions in museums such as the Alte Nationalgalerie are particularly exciting, where you can sketch directly in front of the originals of famous artists.
-And printing techniques should not be missing from the repertoire of a budding hobby artist.
-Try it out!
+Printmaking techniques are also a must in the repertoire of any budding hobby artist.
+Try them out!

 Creative courses for adults:

-Creative workshops for adults at the Staatliche Museen Berlin
+Creative workshops for adults at the Berlin State Museums

 Tip 6: Discover DIY trends